Anthony Alofsin: Publications

+His most recent book is Frank Lloyd Wright's Bogk House; A Bold Experiment, co-authored with Richard Cleary.

 He is the author of Wright and New York: the Making of America's Architect.
 The Journal of the Society of Architectural Historians described it “as an exciting story, a cultural drama about power and intrigue, featuring Wright’s ambiguous love/hate relationship with New York City."
 He wrote Dream Home, What You Need to Know Before You Buy, a guide for consumers buying a home in the suburbs.
 His Frank Lloyd Wright, Art Collector, is the first publication of Wright's unknown collection of German and Austrian art prints.
 His book When Buildings Speak: Architecture as Language in the Habsburg Empire and its Aftermath, 1867-1933 won the Vasari Award from the Dallas Museum of Art .; a German language edition was published by the Verlag Anton Pustet in 2011.
 He is editor of A Modernist Museum in Perspective: The East Building, National Gallery of Art.
 He is the author of The Struggle for Modernism: Architecture, Landscape Architecture, and City Planning at Harvard, the history of the Harvard Graduate School of Design from its beginnings through the 1960s.

 Much of his scholarly writing has focused on issues of influence, how ideas are transmitted and transformed, on the concept of artistic transition as well as reception as an index of cultural and social meaning.
 He conducts a broad range of research activities including American modernism, Central European modern architecture, the history of ornament, the history of design education in architecture, landscape architecture, and city planning as well as ongoing research on Frank Lloyd Wright.
 He has written on the role of narrative in architecture and on the origins of regionalism in modern architecture.